-Kara and I loved this Low-Sugar Pumpkin and Apple Crumble when we made it recently!
-This is perfect for a fall dessert and it’s low-sugar, gluten-free, low-glycemic and South Beach Diet Phase Two.
-Use the Diet-Types Index to find more recipes like this one!
+We loved this Low-Sugar Pumpkin and Apple Crumble when we tested the recipe, and this is perfect for a fall dessert that’s low in sugar and gluten-free.
+Check out Dessert Recipes to find more recipes like this one!

 Watch the video to see if you might want to make

 You might have noticed I am NOT one of those bloggers who starts in with the pumpkin recipes the minute the weather gets a bit cool!
 But it’s the first day of October and I thought a pumpkin dessert might be in order, right?
 This Low-Sugar Pumpkin and Apple Crumble is something I made years ago, and recently made again with Kara to update the photos.
 And we slightly improved the recipe, as I sometimes like to do!

 Kara is not a big pumpkin or winter squash fan, and she was pretty sure she wasn’t going to like this much.
 But we absolutely loved, loved, loved it, and so did Kara’s husband Tim who scored some of the leftovers.
 And the next day when I ate the small dish of leftovers that I’d kept for myself, I only wished I had kept a bit more!
 Oh yes, it was indeed delicious, and although this is definitely not a low-carb dessert, it’s lower in sugar than you might imagine.
 (My healthier version was inspired years ago by Pumpkin and Apple Crumble at Nami Nami, which I’m sure is also delicious if you don’t care if it’s low-sugar and gluten-free.)